Homeschooling Guide for Kansas City

-Explain to them why you’re choosing homeschooling.
+Explain to them why you’re choosing to homeschool.
 Depending on the ages of your kids, this will look different.
 For a younger child, you may be playing together and say, “I’m so excited that we are going to spend more time playing and learning together at home.”
-With an older child, explain that you are eager for him to have extra time pursuing a passion of his.
+With an older child, explain that you are eager for him to have extra time to pursue a passion of his.
 This will be an ongoing conversation throughout your child’s school years.
 Be sure to include your kids in the planning process so they can take ownership too.
 Our family has made posters with everyone’s reasons and we hang them in our school room.

 - Develop relationships with another homeschool family or co-op.

 These people will be your mentors and support system.
 Take the opportunity to learn from someone else’s experiences, ask lots of questions and develop allies.